huntdatacenter/docs/docs/service-desk/README.md

 description: HUNT Cloud service desk orders.
 ---

-# Service desk
+# Service desk orders

 **This is a pilot page.
-The aim of this service desk page is to list pre-defined service orders to speed up the delivery time.
+The aim is to list pre-defined service orders that may help us speed up the delivery time on our side.
 To place an order, click the blue bottons and send us pre-filled email template.**

 [[toc]]